 At the Writers House, we care deeply about encouraging promising, passionate writers to apply to Penn and in supporting them through the process.
 Jamie-Lee Josselyn, our Associate Director for Recruitment, coordinates these efforts with the support of other key staff members.
-We look forward to a time when we can once again welcome high school students and their families to the Writers House to meet members of our community, attend a reading, hang out on our comfy green couch, or sit in on a course (with instructor permission).
+We welcome high school students and their families to the Writers House to meet members of our community, attend a reading, hang out on our comfy green couch, or sit in on a course (with instructor permission).
 If you would like to schedule a visit, please email Jamie-Lee Josselyn.

 Hang Out with Famous Writers

 Kelly Writers House Fellows Seminar

 Imagine yourself chatting about contemporary poetry with John Ashbery.
 Eating dinner and exchanging anecdotes with David Sedaris.
 Hanging out on the green couch with Jamaica Kincaid.
 Our Writers House Fellows Seminar, led by Kelly Professor and Writers House Faculty Director Al Filreis, makes it possible for Penn students to have sustained and substantive contact with authors of great accomplishment in an informal atmosphere.
 In the Fellows Seminar, students study the work of three visiting Fellows and then participate in intense two-day visits.
-For more detail about the class, check out past syllabi or email Fellows Coordinator Lily Applebaum with your questions.
+For more detail about the class, check out past syllabi or email Fellows Coordinator Sophia DuRose with your questions.

 Visiting Writer Series

 KWH is a magnet for great writers.
 Our national reputation for intimate programming with a talented and engaged student audience virtually guarantees that the best writers in the country are eager to visit us and meet with students.
 Our featured visitors roster includes emerging poets and renowned singer-songwriters, kids book authors and political journalists.